Joyce Yerwood

 Ursula Joyce Yerwood (January 1909 – October 2, 1987) was the first female African American physician in Fairfield County, Connecticut, and founder of the Yerwood Center, the first community center for African Americans in Stamford, Connecticut.

 Biography

 Early life

 Joyce Yerwood was born in Victoria, Texas, to Melissa Brown Yerwood and Charles Yerwood.
 Melissa Yerwood was a teacher and died shortly after Yerwood's birth.
 Charles Yerwood was a physician, one of fewer than twenty African American physicians in Texas.
 Charles Yerwood brought Joyce and her sister Connie with him on house calls, which inspired both of them to study medicine.
+Charles later remarried Ada Simond, who became Joyce's stepmother.

 Education

 Yerwood attended the Eliza Dee Home, a finishing school for African American girls.
 She graduated from Samuel Huston College, in Austin, Texas, in 1928.
 With her sister, Connie, Yerwood went on to study at Meharry Medical College, in Nashville, Tennessee, where they were the only two female students in their first year.
 During their time at Meharry, the Yerwoods experienced discrimination against women.
 When they were sophomores, their teacher told them that he did not believe in women doctors.

 Yerwood graduated cum laude in 1933.
 She completed her internship at the Kansas City General Hospital in Kansas City, Kansas.
 She completed her residency in Philadelphia, Pennsylvania.
 Yerwood specialized in pediatrics.

 In 1936, Yerwood married Dr. Joseph Carwin, and they moved to Stamford, Connecticut.